starling021/ehtools/README.md

 To create ehtools desktop application you need to execute the following command:

 > ehtapp -d create

-To remove ehtools desktop application you need to execute the following command:

-> ehtapp -d remove

 > # epasswd | <img src="https://img.shields.io/badge/utility-epasswd-green.svg">